 California is known for its employee-friendly laws, including those protecting workers’ rights to take time off.
 However, many employees may wonder if their employer can deny their request for unpaid time off.
-By exploring whether an employer can deny unpaid time off in California, employees can better understand their rights and how to protect them.
+But can an employer deny unpaid time off in California?
+By exploring whether an employer can deny unpaid time off in California, employees can better understand their rights and how to protect them with guidance from a Los Angeles employment lawyer.

 Unpaid time off, also known as unpaid leave, refers to a period during which an employee takes time off from work without being paid.
 This can be for various reasons, including: